Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re currently insured by Progressive, simply contact your agent to begin the process.
 Your provider will file for your SR-22 on your behalf.
 You’ll typically pay a fee of $25 to $50 for the paperwork and filing.
 Because those who require an SR-22 are considered high-risk drivers, you’ll likely see your premiums increase.

 If you aren’t yet a Progressive customer, apply online for a policy.
 As you complete your application, you’ll simply check a box when asked if you require any special documentation.

-What if I don’t have a car?
+Can I get SR-22 insurance from Progressive if I don’t have a car?

 Because an SR-22 covers a driver and not the driver’s car, it’s possible that you’ll need SR-22 coverage even without a vehicle to insure.
-In this case, Progressive may issue a “nonowner” SR-22.
+In this case, Progressive may issue a nonowner SR-22.